Mijones22/davan690.github.io/_drafts/remove more blogs/2019-08-15-bookdown-single-document.md

-2019-08-15-bookdown-single-document
+---
+title: "Submission tick list"
+subtitle: "Journal of Wildlife Research list"
+type: post
+image: /img/wr-webpage.png
+bigimg: /img/first-image1.png
+tags: ["markdown", "website", "tools", "rmd"]
+permalink: /journal-wr-rmd.html
+---

 `bookdown` is an amazing conglomerate of packages using `r`.
 This is a collection of my resources and notes on building a `bookdown` project into a manuscript.

 ## Resources